Furniture and Home Decor Value Guides: Form, Materials, Condition, Provenance and Demand

 Do pottery marks prove value?

-No. Marks help identify maker or period, but condition, authenticity, form, glaze, and demand drive value.
+No. Marks help identify maker or period, but condition, originality, form, glaze, and demand drive value.

 Found an old item and want to know if it matters?